partach/switch_port_card_pro/README.md

   <em>Live port status with color coding: 10M/100M (orange), 1G (green), 10G (blue), DOWN (gray)</em>
 </p>

-First version is veriefied with:
-Real-time **28-port status** (24 copper + 4 SFP) for Zyxel XGS1935 (and similar) using **direct entity access**.
-But... quite some configurations are possible so will probably work for your switch as well.

 The card is based on and therefor depedent on `SNMP data`.

 **IMPORTANT**: SNMP requires the right baseoid for getting the right data.